-What to Look for When Buying an Ice Maker
+What to Look for in an Ice Maker

 Ice makers come in a wide variety of sizes, from small countertop models to some that require significant floor space.
 Do you want to set up that countertop model in the kitchen every time you need to fill drinks for the family, or do you prefer to keep a large one operating at all times in the garage?

 How quickly do you need your ice?
 Whether you prefer to make a lot of ice ahead of time or want a constant supply flowing will determine how important speed is.
 Some machines can supply the first ice quickly, so you can get the party started, but if you don’t have sufficient storage space for ice, it’s wise to get an ice maker that can keep up with hourly demand.

 If your ice maker can produce a lot of ice quickly, but it can’t hold much, you’ll need to keep removing the ice and storing it elsewhere.
 That’s great if you’re planning ahead and you can check the machine regularly, but a machine with a larger storage capacity might be able to hold enough ice so you’ll never need to unload it to make more room.

 How do countertop ice makers work?

 While models are different, in general, the ice makers start by pumping water into the molds that make the ice.
 The ice maker monitors the freezing progress and when the ice in the molds is frozen, the molds are heated slightly so the ice releases easily and can be ejected into the storage bin.
 The process repeats as long as there is water available and/or there is space in the bin for more ice.

 Do portable ice makers need a water line?

 Since they’re meant to be easy to move around, most portable ice makers have a reservoir for water, and don’t need a dedicated water line.
 However, there are some commercial units that home users might choose that do require a water line, and perhaps a drain as well.

 What is nugget ice?